bcole808/wp-social-metrics-tracker/src/readme.txt

 * IMPORTANT: As of this version, the individual post meta fields for 'facebook_likes', 'facebook_comments' and 'facebook_shares' are no longer available.
 You will not notice any difference unless you have previously written a custom theme or plugin which made use of these hidden custom fields.
 To delete these old fields and clean up your database, you should completely un-install (and delete) this plugin from the Dashboard and then re-install it.

 = 1.5.0 =
-* Compatbility with WordPress 4.2
+* Compatibility with WordPress 4.2
 * Fixed a bug where connection debug info sometimes did not get displayed
 * Updated the way Facebook data is retrieved; added two options to settings page under "API Connection Settings".